barryhughes/event-rocket/readme.txt

 ## Description

-> *Simple steps to help you get the most out of Event Rocket*
+> *Simple steps to help you get the most out of Event Rocket:*
 >
 > * Need to ask a question?
 Please don't be lazy!
 Search the [existing forum posts](https://wordpress.org/support/plugin/event-rocket) first of all
 > * Help yourself by helping others - this plugin costs you nothing and helping others makes a real difference